-Jade Kienas work," she says, "and they were very non-threatening and down-to-earth."
+Jade Kienas work," she says, "and they were very non-threatening and downto-earth."
 For her onstage question, Houchens was asked, "What do you hope to accomplish in the next five years?"
 She answered that she wanted to be on the Varsity volleyball and softball teams at ERHS, get good grades on her senior thesis and get accepted into a good college.
 Houchens is thinking about going into pediatrics as she wants to do something that combines kids and science.
 Of pageant directors Natasha Jewell and Christine Lebhar, Houchens says that they are "so sweet" and that "nothing would get done without them."
 Houchens is excited about spending her year as Junior Miss Greenbelt with Mesfin - the big sister - and Kienas - the little sister.
 This is an aspect of the Miss Greenbelt Pageant system that might get overlooked: Little, Junior and Miss Greenbelt truly can become as close as sisters.
 According to Houchens, the best thing about becoming a teenager is the fact that you gain a little more freedom.
 "I didn't have to have my mom with me at all times at the Labor Day Festival," she says.
 The hardest thing, though, is that "more is expected of you and you have to be more mature and take on more responsibility."
 Her year as Junior Miss Greenbelt, coming simultaneously with her first year in high school, certainly will be a test of her maturity and responsibility.
 Houchens' role model is her mother, Kathy.
 On crowning night, Houchens says, "Mom was spazzing."
 Houchens' mom claims she was "eating Twizzlers like crazy" watching the Sunday night festivities.
-As 1st Runner-up Alexis Thompson was announced, Houchens thought, "Oh my gosh, there's only one Observatory Is Now Finished at Northway
+As 1st Runner-up Alexis Thompson was announced, Houchens thought, "Oh my gosh, there's only one spot left!"
+It's easy to see that not only is Houchens' mother proud of her daughter but also that they are friends.
+Houchens says her family is very supportive; her older brother was responsible for making sure her cheering section was the biggest and the loudest.
+In addition to the Miss Greenbelt Pageant activities that took place throughout the summer, Houchens attended many camps, in basketball and volleyball plus River Valley Ranch in western Maryland, a Christian camp that can also be dubbed an "adventure camp."
+It's good that she enjoys meeting other people; she will get to do more than enough of that as she fulfills her role as Junior Miss Greenbelt.
+Little Miss Greenbelt After watching her sister, Jazmin, participate in the Junior Miss Greenbelt Pageant, Jade Observatory Is Now Finished at Northway